Vonter/india-aviation-traffic/README.md

 The fetch script sources data from Wayback Machine (https://archive.org/)

-## TODO

-- Automatically fetch new data regularly
-- Additional aggregations by city, region, carrier, date
-- Visualizations of datasets

 ## Issues

-Found an error in the data processing or have a question?
+Found an error in the data processing, have a question, or looking for data aggregated differently?
 Create an [issue](https://github.com/Vonter/india-aviation-traffic/issues) with the details.

+The information in this repository is intended to be updated regularly.
+In case the data has not been updated for multiple months, create an [issue](https://github.com/Vonter/india-aviation-traffic/issues)

 ## Credits